hchenQR/QR_project/project_2.md

 Try to find a better algo than TWAP execution.
 The proposed algo need to complete at least 95% of the target volume of each task in simulation, and has a better performance in the context of "Slippage Percentage".

+It is recommended to incorporate short-term prediction signals into your trading algorithm.
+The most common short-term prediction signal might be "Order Imbalance" **(bid_volume1 - ask_volume1)/(bid_volume1 + ask_volume1)**.
+I would suggest the candidates to use the inferred trading events between snapshots in part 1 to generate other short-term prediction signals.